Cheese Pepperoni Sausage Pizza Pasta Multi Pot Recipe

 You know when you have those days where you’re craving Italian food but can’t decide between pizza and pasta?
 This is a fusion of both Italian meals and solves that problem.
 You’re welcome.

 I have a new favorite kitchen tool.
-It’s the Quick Cooker.
-It’s lighter and easier to use than many other pressure cookers on the market.
+It’s the Pampered Chef Quick Cooker, which is similar to the Instant Pot.
+However, the PC is lighter and easier to use than many other pressure cookers on the market.

 Don’t worry when you hear the word pressure cooker.
 This is not your Nana’s pressure cooker that went rat-a-tat on the stove and looked like it would vaporize you at any moment.